Articles

 - Enterprise Plan: Contact Sales (custom users).
 Includes custom data limits, BI platform integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).

 Pricing information is not publicly available.
-For a medical practice with 50 employees, expect pricing to reflect mid-market or enterprise software costs.
-No free tier is listed, and all paid plans require direct contact for a quote.
+For a medical practice with 50 employees, expect pricing to reflect mid-market or enterprise software, likely higher than typical SMB-focused solutions.

 Pros of Process Street:

-- Offers dynamic, conditional workflows for enforcing compliance
+- Offers dynamic, conditional workflows for process enforcement and compliance

-- Includes advanced security and HIPAA compliance for regulated industries
+- Includes SOC 2 Type 2 and HIPAA compliance for regulated industries

 Cons of Process Street:

-- Pricing is not transparent and may be costly for SMBs
+- Pricing is not transparent and may be cost-prohibitive for smaller practices

-The platform serves individuals, startups, and teams of all sizes, including medical practices looking for a cost-effective way to organize SOPs, onboarding materials, and internal resources.
-Notion’s template library includes options for HR, onboarding, and compliance documentation, supporting quick setup for new users.
-Its real-time collaboration and AI-powered content tools help teams keep information current and accessible.
+The platform serves individuals, startups, and teams of all sizes, including medical practices that need to organize policies, procedures, and new hire training materials.
+Notion's template library includes options for HR, new hire training, and SOPs, supporting quick setup for healthcare teams.
+Its real-time collaboration and AI-powered content tools help streamline knowledge sharing and document creation across distributed or multi-location practices.

-While Notion offers unmatched customization, it does not provide dedicated LMS features such as automated testing, progress tracking, or certification management.
-Medical practices may find that significant setup and ongoing maintenance are required to adapt Notion for formal employee training.
-The platform is best suited for organizations prioritizing flexibility and cost savings over structured training workflows.
+While Notion provides robust documentation and organization capabilities, it lacks dedicated LMS features such as automated testing, compliance tracking, and structured progress monitoring.
+Medical practices may find that significant setup and ongoing maintenance are required to adapt Notion for formal employee training or regulatory compliance.
+The absence of built-in certification management and guided learning paths is a key consideration for healthcare organizations.

 Pricing

-- Free Plan: $0.
+- Free: $0.
 Designed for individuals and small teams.
 Includes unlimited blocks for individuals and limited block storage for teams.

-- Plus Plan: $8/user/month (annual billing).
-Offers unlimited block storage for teams, file uploads up to 5GB, and 30-day version history.
+- Plus: $8/user/month (annual billing).
+Includes unlimited block storage for teams, file uploads up to 5GB, and 30-day version history.
 Suitable for most SMBs.

-- Business Plan: $15/user/month (annual billing).
+- Business: $15/user/month (annual billing).
 Adds SAML SSO, private teamspaces, and 90-day version history for enhanced security and collaboration.

-- Enterprise Plan: Custom pricing.
+- Enterprise: Custom pricing.
 Includes SCIM, advanced security features, and dedicated account management.

 Pros of Notion:

-- Offers real-time collaboration and AI-powered content tools
+- Provides real-time collaboration and AI-powered content tools

-- Includes a vast template library for HR, onboarding, and SOPs
+- Includes a vast template library for HR, new hire training, and SOPs

 Cons of Notion:

-- Lacks dedicated LMS features like automated testing and progress tracking
+- Lacks dedicated LMS features like automated testing and compliance tracking

 - Requires significant setup and ongoing maintenance for training use

-- Does not include compliance tracking or certification management
+- Does not include built-in certification management or guided learning paths

 How does Trainual compare to Notion?

 Notion is a flexible workspace for notes, wikis, and project management.
-But that flexibility can be a double-edged sword for Medical Practices.
-There’s no built-in way to track who’s read a policy, completed a training, or signed off on compliance documents.
-Trainual is purpose-built for business training, with accountability baked in from the start.
+But that flexibility can be a headache for Medical Practices that need structure and accountability.
+There’s no way to track who’s read a policy, require e-signatures, or verify training completion.
+Trainual is built for business training, with every subject tied to progress tracking, quizzes, and compliance features.

-When a Medical Practice needs to prove that every staff member has completed HIPAA training, Notion falls short.
+When a Medical Practice needs to prove OSHA or HIPAA training, Notion falls short.
 Trainual provides automatic tracking, e-signatures, and audit logs.
 Your documentation isn’t just stored, it’s assigned, tracked, and verified.
 For regulated industries, that level of accountability isn’t optional, it’s essential.

 Pricing